zlogdanbr/ImageProcessing/README.md

 - Make sure you install OpenCV and wxWidgets

-    sudo apt update
-    sudo apt install libopencv-dev

-I suggest building wxWidgets from scratch. https://wiki.wxwidgets.org/Compiling_and_getting_started
+I suggest building wxWidgets from scratch, as explained here.

+https://wiki.wxwidgets.org/Compiling_and_getting_started

-This is a CMakeList.txt file that works
+This is a CMakeList.txt file that works:

     cmake_minimum_required(VERSION 3.20)
     project(diMage)